What is HeadStart on a Home?

 - Municipality engagement – the support, involvement and incentive provided by the local Municipality

-- Needs analysis – applicants will provide a needs analysis of the project to ensure it is meeting a gap in the entry-level housing market
+- Needs analysis – identify how the project is meeting a gap in the entry-level housing market

-The terms that the Program will provide construction financing are less onerous than typical traditional lenders in order to encourage Developers/Builders to allocate increased resources and capital to the entry-level home market.
-Traditional lenders would not typically fund under these terms.
+HeadStart was designed to be a catalyst for entry-level housing construction.
+As such, the lending parameters were less restrictive than traditional lenders in order to encourage Developers/Builders to allocate increased resources to the entry-level home market.
+Traditional lenders would not typically have funded under these terms.

-No, this is a made-in-Saskatchewan solution to increase the availability of entry-level housing and there is no other Program similar to this in Canada.
+Headstart was a made-in-Saskatchewan solution to increase the availability of entry-level housing and there was no other Program similar to it in Canada.

-Are there specific requirements for who will be eligible to buy these, e.g. income level restrictions?
+Are there specific requirements for who will be eligible to buy HeadStart homes, e.g. income level restrictions?